-The Camarillo Center is the only California Conservation Corps residential program located in Southern California.
+The Camarillo Center was the first California Conservation Corps residential program located in Southern California.
 The Camarillo Center partners with CAL FIRE and other organizations for unique and meaningful training and projects.

 Cuesta Conservation Camp is a 100-man institution-based inmate fire-fighting camp located on property leased from the California National Guard at Camp San Luis Obispo.
 Cuesta Conservation Camp (CC 24) was formally activated on May 1, 1962 as CAL FIRE’s 24th conservation camp.

 Nacimiento Fire center is a partnership between the California Nation Guard and CAL FIRE to provide firefighting crews to the State of California.
 The Nacimiento Fire Center is located at Camp Roberts.